-I decided to get a job working in mental health to help more people.
-I was on my way to the interview and, just a street from the hospital I would be interviewing at, I saw an old lady in the middle of Commonwealth Ave in the path of the Green Line T. She stood there for too long a time for me to feel comfortable with her staying there.
+I decided to get a job to help more people.
+I was on my way to the interview and, just a street from where I would be interviewing at, I saw an old lady in the middle of the street in the path of the train.
+She stood there for too long a time for me to feel comfortable with her staying there.
 I use “stood” liberally because, in reality, she was an upside down “U,” her waist higher than her head.
 Her cane held up her arm and lower body, but somehow her head hung low like a willow just above the ground.
-Tens of Boston University students right by her, none of which seemed they would be much concerned had the train come by and hit her.
+Tens of Boston College students right by her, none of which seemed they would be much concerned had the train come by and hit her.
 Many Tinder meetings at Starbucks scheduled, although I give them some leeway because maybe they thought it could be good for someone of her stature and gait.

 Anyway, I thought it might be good to help someone before going in for the interview.
 After all, that’s what I planned to be doing after if I got the job.
 Maybe this was an intensely intricate covert interview procedure, more likely a Truman-esque or cosmic procedure.
 So I helped her cross the street and not get hit.
 I guided her and let her hold my arm, but she seemed to want to continue to stand on the train tracks.
 Was I ruining this poor woman’s suicide attempt?
 I asked her where she was going.
 Why do you want to stand here?
 She was trying to get to the train stop, which was on the side we came from.
 I said, “Oh that’s on the side we came from.”
 We crossed back again.
 I told cars to stop.
 I said, “Stop cars!”
 I brought her back and near the stop she was looking for but only seeing ground.